 top of page

-Forest Twinning Initiative
+Forest Twinning

-What is Forest Twinning Initiative?
+What is the FT Initiative?

 • Creating a twinning network of ancestral and primary forests stewarded by indigenous guardians who are legal owners of the land.